GATEOverflow/q2a-topusers-per-month/README.rst

 ---------
 If you use the plugin:
 #.
 Consider joining the Question2Answer-Forum_, answer some questions or write your own plugin!
 #.
-You can use the code of this plugin to learn about q2a-plugins.
-It is commented.
+You can use the code of this plugin to learn more about q2a-plugins.
+It is commented code.
 #.
 Thanks!

 .. _Question2Answer-Forum: http://www.question2answer.org/qa/